p4lang/p4c/docs/JSON_format.md

   - `type`: the type of the attribute, only `hexstr` (integral values), `string` (for character sequences) and `expression` are supported for now
   - `value`: the initial value for the attribute

+### `field_aliases`

+bmv2 target architectures usually require a set of metadata fields to be defined in the JSON input.
+For example, simple_switch requires the following fields:
+`standard_metadata.ingress_port`, `standard_metadata.packet_length`,
+`standard_metadata.instance_type`, `standard_metadata.egress_spec`,
+`standard_metadata.egress_port` and `standard_metadata.clone_spec`.
+These fields
+happen to be the standard metadata fields described in the P4_14 specification.
+In some cases you may want to use different names for these fields in a P4 program, which you can accomplish by using field aliases.
+A field alias maps the name expected by bmv2 to the name used in the P4 / JSON.

+The `field_aliases` attribute is a JSON array of 2-tuples, with the following
+elements:
+- a string corresponding to the name expected by the bmv2 target (e.g. `"standard_metadata.egress_port"`)
+- a 2-tuple where the first item is the actual header instance name and the second is the actual field member name, as they appear in the P4 / JSON input (e.g. `["my_metadata", "my_egress_port"]`)